Trott/remark-lint-prohibited-strings/README.md

 `no` is a string specifying the string you wish to prohibit.
 Regular expression characters are respected.

 `yes` is a string specifying what someone will be told to use instead.
+It is optional.

 `ignoreNextTo` is a string that will make a prohibited string allowable if it appears next to that string.
 For example, in the configuration above, _gatsby_